 To Start at the Very Beginning?

-The game stoked my appetite for more, so I finally decided it was finally time to get serious about the books.
+The game stoked my appetite for more, so I decided it was finally time to get serious about the books.

 I Suggest a New Strategy, R2

 I quickly realized that methodically working through books set millennia before the films ignored what was happening with Star Wars publishing here in the real world.

 I saw articles about Lost Stars and heard podcasters talk about the Aftermath trilogy and Catalyst.
 Did it make sense for me to say, “Sounds good, guys, I’ll get to them in a decade or two” while I still worked through the Old Republic Era?

 And as a practical matter, chronological order isn’t always the simplest approach.
 Many of the older books are available digitally—but not all of them, and for readers who want actual paper books, some of the Legends titles are hard to find.
 However, many of the new books are RIGHT THERE in your bookstore.
 Ultimately, it didn’t make sense to slow down because I couldn’t find the next thing on the in-universe timeline.

 I then had one final epiphany.
 It dawned on me that I don’t limit myself to reading anything else chronologically.
 So why was I handcuffing myself into reading Star Wars that way?
 I began to realize that I had overcomplicated something supposed to be fun.

 I unapologetically jumped into celebrating 40 years of Star Wars by cracking open From a Certain Point of View.